-Fill in/edit surveillance server credentials
+Fill in/edit surveillance server address

-- 1. Right-click the Mobile Server Manager icon and select Surveillance server credentials. - 2.
-In the Server URL field, enter the server's URL address. - 3.
-In the Login as field, select what user you want to log in as: - NT AUTHORITY\NETWORK SERVICE account (no credentials needed) - A specified User account (credentials needed) - 4.
-If you have selected a specified User account, fill in User name and Password. - 5.
+- 1. Right-click the Mobile Server Manager icon and select Surveillance server address. - 2.
+In the Server URL field, fill in the server's URL address. - 3.
 Click OK.

 Show/edit port numbers

 - 1. Right-click the Mobile Server Manager icon and select Show/edit port numbers. - 2.
 To edit the port numbers, enter the relevant port number.
 You can indicate a standard port number for HTTP connections or a secured port number for HTTPS connections, or both. - 3.
 Click OK.